SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

                     });
 ```

-## step 4:Logging in a User with Passport
+## Step 4:Logging In a User with Passport

  ** Implement user login functionality in your Shubham.js file.
 This typically involves creating a login route, handling user credentials, and using the Passport client to initiate the login process. copy the below code and paste it into your Shubham.js file: